 When compared to the United States, liver cancer is much more common in developing countries within Africa and East Asia.
 In some countries, it is the most common cancer type.

-The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
-Overall, the five-year survival rate of people with liver cancer is 16%.
-For the 41% of people who are diagnosed at an early stage, the five-year survival rate is 29%.
-If liver cancer has spread to surrounding tissues or organs and/or the regional lymph nodes, the five-year survival rate is 10%.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
+Overall, the five-year survival rate of people with liver cancer is 17%.
+For the 42% of people who are diagnosed at an early stage, the five-year survival rate is 30%.
+If liver cancer has spread to surrounding tissues or organs and/or the regional lymph nodes, the five-year survival rate is 11%.
 If the cancer has spread to a distant part of the body, the five-year survival rate is 3%.
 However, even if the cancer is found at a more advanced stage, treatments are available that help many people with liver cancer experience a similar quality of life as before their diagnosis, at least for some period of time.

 Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of people with this type of cancer, but the actual risk for a particular individual may differ.
+These estimates are based on data from thousands of people with this type of cancer, so the actual risk for a particular individual may be different.
 It is not possible to tell a person how long he or she will live with liver cancer.
 Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics.